Tim Collins (band manager): History with Aerosmith

-In the early 1980s, Collins was the manager for The Joe Perry Project, the solo project created by guitarist Joe Perry, who left Aerosmith in 1979.
+In the early 1980s, Collins was the manager for the Joe Perry Project, the solo project created by guitarist Joe Perry, who left Aerosmith in 1979.

 Collins orchestrated the reformation of the original Aerosmith, engineering an intervention with Aerosmith members that led them to become clean and sober.
 Guitarists Joe Perry and Brad Whitford agreed to rejoin the band in April 1984, and it was officially reformed in May 1984 with Collins as their manager.

-In the summer of 1984, after every major record label passed on signing them, Collins and music attorney Brian Rohan inspired John Kalodner to sign Aerosmith to Geffen Records.
+In mid-1984, after every major record label passed on signing them, Collins and music attorney Brian Rohan inspired John Kalodner to sign Aerosmith to Geffen Records.
 The band toured extensively and in 1985 recorded Done with Mirrors.
 The album, however, was not a success.
 The band did not attract mainstream publicity, and the band members were having addiction relapses.

-Collins and his team, with the help of Dr. Louis Cox of New York City, orchestrated a drug and alcohol intervention on lead singer Steven Tyler.
+Collins and his team, with the help of Dr. Louis Cox of New York City, orchestrated a drug and alcohol intervention with lead singer Steven Tyler.
 He successfully completed a drug rehabilitation program at the Caron Foundation in Pennsylvania.
 Shortly thereafter, the rest of the band followed suit.

-During this time, Collins was instrumental in getting Aerosmith’s agreement to have Tyler and Perry collaborate with Run-DMC on their cover of Aerosmith's “Walk This Way.”
+During this time, Collins was instrumental in getting Aerosmith's agreement to have Tyler and Perry collaborate with Run-DMC on their cover of Aerosmith's "Walk This Way".
 The song and video brought Aerosmith renewed attention and publicity.